 If the blood stain persists after washing, repeat the previous steps before tossing in the dryer, as drying will set the stain.

 For alternative steps and extra tips on how to remove blood stains, watch the following video for other blood removal tips.

-Rinse the garment with cold water and blot the stain.
-If available, then use Tide to Go Instant Stain Remover
+To remove blood stains from clothes, first rinse the garment with cold water and blot the stain.
+If available, use Tide to Go Instant Stain Remover.

 - Remove the excess residue from the stain.

 - Press the tip of the Tide to Go Instant Stain Remover onto the stain several times to release some of the stain remover solution.

 - Rub the tip gently across the stain to remove it.
 If necessary, add more liquid, and continue to rub gently.

 - Important: If the treated area is exposed to direct sunlight, then wipe with a damp cloth or a napkin to remove excess solution.